Erik7354/taschenrechner/README.md

 ## V2

 V2 then added PEMDAS rules and also automatically showed the user which buttons can be pressed and disabled all others.
 Though the coloring for this feature seems broken.
+V2 was implemented using a Stack for storing and decoding the calculation.

 ## Disclaimer